selfmail/selfmail/apps/README.md

 The main dashboard: `./dashboard` - a nextjs app _(required for selfhosting)_ <br>
 The homepage with the docs: `./web` - a nextjs app <br>
 The main backend: `./server` - a hono server with the nodejs config _(required for selfhosting)_ <br>

-## Planed for the near future

-A mobile app with React Native or Flutter
-A desktop app planned with Electron
-(A cli for easily reading mails on the terminal)